🇳🇱

 Stroopwafel / Poffertjes · STROHP-wah-fel / POF-er-tyes

-Western Europe hidden ingredients →
+More on Western European hidden ingredients →

 Language

-Say This in the Restaurant
+Say This at the Restaurant

 Full phrasebook →